JuliaPy/PyCall.jl/README.md

 interoperate with Python** from [the Julia language](http://julialang.org/).
-You can import arbitrary Python modules from Julia, call Python functions (with automatic conversion of types between Julia and Python), define Python classe from Julia methods, and share large data structures between Julia and Python without copying them.
+You can import arbitrary Python modules from Julia, call Python functions (with automatic conversion of types between Julia and Python), define Python classes from Julia methods, and share large data structures between Julia and Python without copying them.